 Field Study Experiences for Boston Public Schools

 The Arboretum offers seasonal school programs for Boston Public School students in grades Pre-K to 5, which includes free bus transportation.
-These one- to two-hour programs are designed to encourage the investigation of life science in the meadows, ponds, and woodlands of the Arnold Arboretum.
+These two-hour programs investigate biodiversity in the meadows, ponds, and woodlands of the Arnold Arboretum.
 Our goal is to provide an intellectually stimulating experience in the landscape for each student.
-We do this by encouraging hands-on exploration of seasonal phenomena and thoughtful conversations with students about the organisms they encounter here.
+We do this by providing hands-on exploration of seasonal phenomena and thoughtful conversations with students about the organisms they encounter here.
 We use a variety of tools, and we ask students to share their learning through dialogue, drawings, and presentations.
 We maintain small groups lead by a volunteer guide so that students can receive individual attention from a supportive and knowledgeable adult.
-Programs are designed to be developmentally appropriate, and on-going coordination with the teachers ensures that our content supports classroom learning goals.
+Programs are developmentally appropriate, and on-going coordination with the teachers ensures that our content supports classroom learning goals.
 Our programs align with BPS Life Science study and Massachusetts Science, Technology, and Engineering Standards.
 Pre- and post-visit materials help teachers plan a challenging learning opportunity.
 Volunteer to lead a school group.
 Contribute to Buses for Boston to provide transportation for BPS students.

 - Programs take place from 10:00am to noon,or 10:30am-12:30pm for late start schools, on weekdays only.